DMoenks/azure-ad-license-status/README.md

 #### 3.2.2 Advanced

-- Microsoft Graph permission _Application.Read.All_
-- Microsoft Graph permission _GroupMember.Read.All_
 - Microsoft Graph permission _Policy.Read.All_
 - Microsoft Graph permission _RoleManagement.Read.All_
-- Office 365 Exchange Online permission _Exchange.ManageAsApp_ and Azure AD role _Global Reader_
+- Office 365 Exchange Online permission _Exchange.ManageAsApp_
+- Azure AD role _Global Reader_

-> HINT: To simplify permission management, the following Microsoft Graph permissions can be replaced with the _Directory.Read.All_ permission.
-As this would provide the script with additional, probably unnecessary permissions, consider this at your own discretion.
+> HINT: When granting the _Global Reader_ role to the application, the following Microsoft Graph permissions can be revoked, as they are already included in the role's permissions.
 >
->- _Application.Read.All_
->- _GroupMember.Read.All_
 >- _Organization.Read.All_
 >- _User.Read.All_